vasegor0123/Homework_2035/README.md

 # Homework_2035
-This repository is for storing the task for the project 2035
-# Homework_2035
 This repository is for storing the tasks for the project 2035
 <h1 align="center">Hi there, I'm <a href="https://inginirium.ru/" target="_blank">Inginirium Student</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>